 A doctorate by publication requires the submission of a synopsis, which explains how the publication(s) relate(s) to the scientific work of the doctoral candidate and the study group.
+Please note: The text must not be a paraphrase of the publication, not even in another language!
 The synopsis must show that the scientific work meets the academic standards and that, together with the publications, the doctoral candidate demonstrates the ability to work scientifically on the doctoral subject in an independent manner.
 The synopsis should generally contain 5 000 to 10 000 words (excluding spaces and references) and not more than 40 references.
 The extensive introduction must contain the state of current research and the dissertation’s significance for the specific subject.
 This is followed by a description of the methods as well as a detailed presentation of the results and, if applicable, the depiction of clinical applications, possible limitations of the study/studies and new scientific questions.
 In publications with several authors, the contribution of the doctoral candidate must be precisely described with regard to content and scope.
 All authors are to be listed in the references irrespective of the citing method used.

 Please indicate all authors of a publication in the bibliography - regardless of the citation method used!
 "Et.
 Al." Is not allowed!
 Please also note the information provided by the Office for Research Integrity regarding the preparation of the dissertation.